-We use REINFORCE~\cite{10.1007/BF00992696} algorithm for training the model using just the final answer as the ground truth.
-We model the reward as $+1$ if the predicted answer matches the ground truth and $-1$ if the predicted answer doesn't equal the ground truth.
+We use the REINFORCE~\citep{10.1007/BF00992696} algorithm for training the model using just the final answer as the ground truth.
+We model the reward as $+1$ if the predicted answer matches the ground truth and $-1$ if the predicted answer does not equal the ground truth.